liu-bingyan/TabSurvey/README.md

 # Training time  prediction and actual cost
 ## Description
-This github repo runs a majority of the (model,dataset) pair in the TabSurvey Table.
-Results, in particular the training time, is recorded in the subfolder timing.
-Notice that the maximum epoch is set to be 100.
+This github repo runs majority of the (model,dataset) pairs in the TabSurvey Table.
+Trainig results, in particular the training times, arerecorded in the folder timing, where that the maximum epoch is set to be 100.

 ## Training time issue and its explanation
 The time spend on training doesn't match with theoretical prediction for tabular data.
 Script ``gflops.sh`` experiments training time for different batchsizes and record the time spent on training for a MLP model on the CoverType dataset, using different batchsizes.
 Results are saved in the folder /timing/kernprof.
 To run it, one need to install line_profiler.